 All Floods Are Not Created Equal

-Those that live in low lying areas are more susceptible to flooding.
-Different types of flooding can affect these flood plains.
-There are floods that can develop slowly, giving people time to prepare, and there are floods that can develop quickly, sometimes in just a few minutes and without any visible signs of rain.
+Those that live in low lying areas or floodplains are more susceptible to flooding.
+Different types of flooding can affect these floodplains.
+There are floods that can develop slowly, giving people time to prepare, and evacuate, if necessary; and there are floods that can develop quickly, sometimes in just a few minutes and without any visible signs of rain.

-- Flash floods - Flash flooding often has a dangerous wall of roaring water that carries rocks, mud, and other debris and can sweep away most things in its path.
-This type of flooding can occur due to intense rain storms lasting longer periods of time, or can occur due to a breach in a levee or overflow of a river.
-Tyically, flash flooding occurs around streams, rivers, canals, storm drains, flood control channels, canyon and caves.
+- Flash floods – Flash flooding often has a dangerous wall of roaring water that carries rocks, mud, and other debris and can sweep away most things in its path.
+This type of flooding can occur due to intense rainstorms lasting longer periods of time or can occur due to a breach in a levee or overflow of a river.
+Typically, flash flooding occurs around streams, rivers, canals, storm drains, flood control channels, canyon and caves.

 Be aware of flood hazards no matter where you live, but especially if you live in a low-lying area, near water or downstream from a dam.
 Even very small streams, gullies, creeks, culverts, dry stream beds, or low-lying ground that appear harmless in dry weather can flood.
 Every state is at risk from this hazard.